 Mostly, the new dress remains incomplete; the reason for the final, written work manifesting, remaining in fragments.
 Sometimes, the gaps are small enough, and I find ways to close them.
 Sometimes, there is no need for it because the reader can fill in the missing parts.

-I have noticed this method of leaving gaps applied in line drawings.
-When the line is long enough, and its trend is evident, the viewer’s eye completes the line to its endpoint, a junction with another line for example.
+I have noticed this method of leaving gaps applied in drawings.
+When the line is long enough, and its trend is evident, the viewer’s eye completes it to its endpoint, a junction with another line for example.
 This method makes the drawing appear light, a floating filigree.

 My eyes and mind are attracted by such drawings.
 Completing the lines, filling the gaps, being involved in the creation of the image, causes interest and a sense of self-expression, even it is so minute, hardly not noticeable and often unconscious.